Who speaks for US on N. Korea? Contradictions emerge

 Analysts worry that the contradictory messaging and the United States' failure to grasp that North Korea's ability to nuke the United States is no longer just theoretical is dangerous.

+"What we're seeing is a sense of panic and urgency in the United States," said Park of Harvard University.

-"We (the Americans) have consistently had this idea that the North Koreans are a joke and that we don't really have to give them anything," Jeffrey Lewis, an expert on nonproliferation issues the director of the East Asia Nonproliferation Program at the Middlebury Institute of International Studies at Monterrey, said on his "Arms Control Wonk" podcast.
+Jeffrey Lewis, an expert on nonproliferation issues and the director of the East Asia Nonproliferation Program at the Middlebury Institute of International Studies at Monterrey, said the recent test should be a reality-check for policy makers in the United States about the seriousness of the issue.

-"They don't think they're a joke, and these systems (the missile and nuclear programs) are designed to show us that they're the ones who are right and the joke is on us," he said.
+"We see all types of evidence that this is a real and serious nuclear program and missile program.
+They are putting a lot of money into it," Lewis told CNN's Kristie Lu Stout.
+"We (Americans) always treat North Korea like it's some kind of joke.
+They are not laughing and the joke is on us."